 Any time an accredited facility adds a Multiple Site (Fixed and/or Mobile) it must submit a notice and the additional fee.
 The IAC will then review the affidavit.
-If there is a significant change in the facility’s operations, the IAC may require the facility or laboratory to submit additional evidence of compliance with IAC’s Standards, policies and procedures.
+If there is a significant change in the facility’s operations, the IAC may require the facility to submit additional evidence of compliance with IAC’s Standards, policies and procedures.

 Please note: The additional fee to add another site varies by division, please visit the multiple site section of the division websites to learn more about the fees:

 How does a required site visit decision differ from the random site visit or audit?

-As part of the IAC accreditation process, applicant facilities could potentially be required to undergo a site visit of their laboratory.
+As part of the IAC accreditation process, applicant facilities could potentially be required to undergo a site visit of their facility.
 During the process of rendering an accreditation decision, the Board of Directors may determine that a site visit is required in order to better assess the facility and determine the final accreditation decision.